1991yuyang/ctpn/readme.md

     image_batch_size: how many images send to model every training step
     lr: initial learning rate
     lr_de_rate: lr reduce rate, new_lr = lr_de_rate * old_lr, set value of this parameter if use ReduceLROnPlateau scheduler
+    cosine_lr_cycle_times： the number of cycle changes of the learning rate, one cycle represents the change from the initial value to the minimum value and then to the initial value
     minimum_lr: mininum learning rate of lr scheduler
     use_cosine_lr_sch: True will use cosine learning rate scheduler, False use ReduceLROnPlateau scheduler
     patience: number of epochs with no improvement after which learning rate will be reduced, set value of this parameter if use ReduceLROnPlateau scheduler